KenRoekasa/Neon-Element/README.md

 https://git-teaching.cs.bham.ac.uk/mod-team-proj-2018/alien8

+#Do not forget
+- Threads need to be killed properly and gracefully

 ## Tasks
 - Enemy class can only be engine.ai not player controlled enemies.
 Sort this out
 - Dealing damage to other players with damage calculation